BradCraftMC/BradCraft/README.md

 # Suggestions
-You can leave suggestions in the issues menu on this GitHub page.
+You can leave suggestions in the issues menu on this GitHub page. **PLEASE USE THE LABELS TO MARK WHAT YOUR SUGGESTION IS ABOUT!**

 These suggestions can be:
 - Item textures
 - Sounds
 - Splash texts